 Best summer reading programs for NYC kids

-Sponsored by AudioFile Magazine, this summer reading program—rather listening program—is catered to teens 13 and up.
-With a 21st century spin on reading, the mission is to send participants two audiobook downloads per week to explore different types of stories.
-By signing up for the newsletter, teens will receive info on Thursdays at 7am about how to download that week's selections.
+Sponsored by AudioFile Magazine, this summer reading program—rather listening program—is catered to teens.
+With a 21st century spin on reading, the program's mission is to send participants two audiobook downloads per week.
+By signing up for the newsletter, teens will receive info on Thursdays at 7am Eastern Time about how to download the weekly selections.
 Happy listening!
 Learn more at audiobooksync.com.

 The kid's publisher is known for bringing magic to literature, especially this summer.
-During the Magical Summer of Reading challenge—which runs from May 7–Sept 7—kids will log in to record the books they've read and unlock online prizes as they journey further and further through their TBR list.
-Please note that participants must be registered by an educator such as a teacher or librarian in order to join the fun.
+During the Read-a-Palooza challenge—which runs from May 6–Sept 6—kids will log in to record the books they've read and unlock online prizes as they journey further and further through their TBR list.
 Learn more at scholastic.com.

 More fun things to do